-Thank you!
-See you next year!
+Thank you for a great season, see you next year!

 Building Christmas Traditions, One Tree at a Time

 BEAR CREEK, Wis.— Kate Walske stretched her arms as wide as she could.

 The ad hoc measurements were almost spot on.